smithy-lang/smithy/docs/source/guides/style-guide.rst

 Indentation
 -----------

-Models are indented using two spaces.
+Models are indented using four spaces.

 Whitespace